d-bl/GroundForge/docs/random-stitches/index.md

 The number of stitches required.
 Minimal 1, maximal 25.

 <input type="number" name="maxCrosses" id="maxCrosses" min="1" max="5" value="3" onchange="GF_Random.genVal(this)" >
-The maximal number of crosses in a stitch, between 1 and 5.
+The maximal number of crosses in a stitch.
+Minimal 1, maximal 5.
 The generated stitch has at least one cross.

 <input type="number" name="maxTwistsBetweenCrosses" id="maxTwistsBetweenCrosses" min="1" max="5" value="1" onchange="GF_Random.genVal(this)" >
-The maximal number of twists between two crosses, between 1 and 5.
+The maximal number of twists between two crosses.
+Minimal 1, maximal 5.
 The generated stitch can have 0 twists between two crosses, e.g. "cc".

 <input type="number" name="maxTwistsBefore" id="maxTwistsBefore" min="0" max="5" value="0" onchange="GF_Random.genVal(this)" >
-The maximal number of twists at the front of the stitch, between 0 and 5.
+The maximal number of twists at the front of the stitch.
+Minimal 0, maximal 5.
 E.g. Tctc.
 The generated stitch can have 0 twists at the front, e.g. "ctc".
 Use 0 if no twists at the front of a stitch are required.

 <input type="number" name="maxTwistsAfter" id="maxTwistsAfter" min="0" max="5" value="2" onchange="GF_Random.genVal(this)" >
-The maximal number of twists at the end of the stitch, between 0 and 5.
+The maximal number of twists at the end of the stitch.
+Minimal 0, maximal 5.
 E.g. ctcT.
 The generated stitch can have 0 twists at the end, e.g. "ctc".
 Use 0 if no twists at the end of a stitch are required.